 (4) Where in any proceedings under this section the Court records a finding to the effect that the accused has satisfied the Court that he was not directly responsible for the commission of the offence, and whether or not any other person has been convicted in relation to the same matter, the accused may recover in any Court of competent jurisdiction from any person directly responsible for the commission of the offence the amount of any pecuniary penalty imposed on his conviction and paid or payable by him, together with the costs, fees, charges and other expenses paid or payable by him in relation to his defence to those proceedings, and the Court may, if it thinks fit, suspend the operation of any order made under subsection (3) for any period not exceeding 3 months to enable the accused so to effect recovery.

-[Section 50 amended by No. 51 of 1975 s.
+[Section 50 amended: No. 51 of 1975 s.
 7; No. 93 of 1979 s.
 13; No. 47 of 1980 s.
 14; No. 54 of 1985 s.
 44; No. 40 of 2000 s.
 10; No. 84 of 2004 s.
 82.]

 51. Evidentiary provisions